Examples of the practical use of lateral thinking in the workplace

 I was given the top job despite not having specific experience

-The business was in financial trouble.
-General auction is “slim pickings” . . . basically, the idea is to keep the doors open and hope to pick up a “forced” liquidation or major stock clearance with some sort of regularity.
+General auction is “slim pickings” . . . basically, the idea is (or was) to keep the doors open and hope to pick up a “forced” liquidation or major stock clearance with some sort of regularity.

-The managers assured me that they had submitted for every known receivership and forced liquidation.
-They believed that the ONLY reason they didn’t win a proposal was because of undercutting of rates by competitors.
+The managers assured me that they had submitted for every known receivership and forced liquidation, and the ONLY reason they didn’t win a proposal was because of the undercutting of rates by competitors.
 The competition was tough, with strong downward pressure on commissions.

 The task at hand was to find a differentiated niche market that would provide reliable profit with minimal competition.

 ‘Please open a magazine to a random page?’
-I asked one of the managers.
-‘Without looking at the page, point to a random position?
-What’s the nearest noun or verb to that word?’
+I asked one of the managers, quite unexpectedly.
+‘Without looking at the page, point to a random position.
+What’s the nearest noun or verb?’

-‘My finger is pointing at a picture of a man sitting at a desk,’ he answered.
+‘I’m pointing to a picture of a man sitting at a desk,’ he answered.

 ‘Exactly.
 Competition drives down profit, so let’s keep our competing to a minimum.’